-Can Unpaid Utility Bills Be Sent to Collections and Hurt Your Credit Score?
+Can Utility Bills In Collections Hurt Your Credit Score?

 Americans are responsible for more utility bills than ever these days.

 Gas, water, internet, electricity, and phone bills can all be considered types of utility bills.
 If you’ve ever wondered whether failing to pay these bills can affect your credit the answer, in a word, is yes.